International education: Definitions

 Direct examples of international education include facilitating students' entry into universities outside of their home countries.
 Also, temporarily studying abroad is another illustration of international education, as is the internationally influenced research and design of curriculum used by schools around the world, such as the International Primary Curriculum.

 The International Baccalaureate (IB) Program is seen as an influence in the development of international education.
-The IB Diploma Program encourages students to learn and understand different cultures, languages, and points of view.
+The IB Diploma Programme encourages students to learn and understand different cultures, languages, and points of view.
 This idea is incorporated into elements of the program e.g. Creativity, Activity, Service (CAS).
 CAS requires students to participate in activities promoting each of these three components.
 Through such activities, the intention is that global issues will affect students' understanding of the world in a meaningful way.
 Specifically, these non-formal, non-academic experiences should enhance students' comprehension of world issues in a manner that, for instance, reading books or participating in lessons may not.

 Based on student engagement and involvement, two general meanings emerge.
 The first refers to education that transcends national borders through the exchange of people.
 A good example would be students traveling to study at an international branch campus, as part of a study abroad program or as part of a student exchange program.
 The second is a comprehensive approach to education that intentionally prepares students to be active and engaged participants in an interconnected world.

 The International Baccalaureate however, defines the term according to certain criteria.
 These criteria include the development of citizens of the world in accordance with culture, language, and social cohesion, building a sense of identity and cultural awareness, encrypting recognition and development of universal human values, encouraging discovery and enjoyment of learning, equipping students with collectivist or individualistic skills and knowledge that can be applied broadly, fostering global thinking when responding to local situations, encouraging diversity and flexibility in teaching pedagogic methodologies, and supplying appropriate forms of assessment and international benchmarking.

 While definitions vary, international education is generally taken to include: